Ahura Mazda: In other religions

 Some scholars (Kuiper.
 IIJ I, 1957; Zimmer.
-Münchner Studien 1984:187–215) believe that Ahura Mazda originates from *vouruna-mitra, or Vedic Varuna (and Mitra).
-According to William W Malandra both Varuna (in Vedic period) and Ahura Mazda (in old Iranian religion) represented same Indo-Iranian concept of a supreme "wise, all-knowing lord".
+Münchner Studien 1984:187–215) believe that Ahura Mazda originates from *vouruna-miθra, or Vedic Varuna (and Mitra).
+According to William W. Malandra both Varuna (in Vedic period) and Ahura Mazda (in old Iranian religion) represented same Indo-Iranian concept of a supreme "wise, all-knowing lord".

 In Manichaeism, the name Ohrmazd Bay ("god Ahura Mazda") was used for the primal figure Nāšā Qaḏmāyā, the "original man" and emanation of the Father of Greatness (in Manicheism called Zurvan) through whom after he sacrificed himself to defend the world of light was consumed by the forces of darkness.
 Although Ormuzd is freed from the world of darkness his "sons", often called his garments or weapons, remain.
 After a series of events, his sons, later known as the World Soul, will, for the most part, escape from matter and return to the world of light where they came from.
 Manicheans often identified many of Mani's cosmological figures with Zoroastrian ones.
 This may partly be because Mani was born in the greatly Zoroastrian Parthian Empire.

-In Sogdian Buddhism, Xwrmztʼ (Sogdian was written without a consistent representation of vowels) was the name used in place of Ahura Mazda.
+In Sogdian Buddhism, Xwrmztʼ (Sogdian was written without a consistent representation of vowels) was the Sogdian derivation of the Avestan Ahura Mazda.
+Adhvagh was often used as a title for Ahura Mazda.
 Via contacts with Turkic peoples like the Uyghurs, this Sogdian name came to the Mongols, who still name this deity Qormusta Tengri (also Qormusta or Qormusda) is now a popular enough deity to appear in many contexts that are not explicitly Buddhist.

-The pre-Christian Armenians had Aramazd as an important deity in their pantheon of gods.
+The pre-Christian Armenians held Aramazd as an important deity in their pantheon of gods.
 He is thought to be a syncretic deity, a combination of the autochthonous Armenian figures Aram and his son Ara and the Iranian Ahura Mazda.
 In modern-day Armenia, Aramazd is a male first name.